hakierka/magic_recipe/README.md

-# ✨ Magic Recipe: Your Serverpod Academy Final Project! ✨
+# ✨ Magic Recipe: Serverpod Academy Final Project! ✨

 ## From the Desk of a Serverpod Developer Advocate